splynx/docs/files/en/addons_modules/FatturaPA/FatturaPA.md

 **Divisa** - The field must contain the currency code used according to ISO 4217 alpha-3: 2001 (for example "EUR" in the case of euros).

-**EsigibilitaIVA** - The field can be used with "I" for VAT immediate repayment, "D" for VAT with deferred collectibility, "S" for spin-off of payments.
+**EsigibilitaIVA** - The field can be used with "I" for VAT immediate repayment, "D" for VAT with deferred collectability, "S" for spin-off of payments.

 **CondizioniPagamento** - In this field "TP01" should be indicated in the case of payment in installments, "TP02" in the case of total payment in a single payment, "TP03" in case of payment of an advance

 **ModalitaPagamento** - The field must contain one of the encoded values present in the associated list.

-Also you have to go to the *Config/System/Company Information* and set partner settings.
+You also have to configure the partner settings under *Config/System/Company Information*

 ![1.png](9.png)